Cantara/HTTPLoadTest-Baseline/FAQ.md

 #### Why do I get smaller load per thread on HTTPLoadTest than on my own code.
-Usually this is a result of a) using/copying  "test_sleep_in_ms": 10 in TestSpecifications and/or b) misinterpretation of how HTTPLOadTest TestSpecifications differ from similar products by forgetting that a TestSpecification is a linked list/chain of HTTP-requests, and the default measurement is for the complete HTTP-reequest flow.
+Usually this is a result of a) using/copying  "test_sleep_in_ms": 10 in TestSpecifications and/or b) misinterpretation of how HTTPLOadTest TestSpecifications differ from similar products by forgetting that a TestSpecification is a linked list/chain of HTTP-requests, and the default measurement is for the complete
+HTTP-reequest flow.
+We plan to extend the statistics and metrics in future HTTPLOadTest releases to make it less likely for users to misunderstand these concepts.

 #### Why HTTPLoadTest report much more latency on requests than my own code?
 Usually this is a result of a misinterpretation of how HTTPLOadTest TestSpecifications differ from similar products.
 In HTTPLoadTest a TestSpecification is a linked list/chain of HTTP-requests, and the default measurement is for the complete HTTP-reequest flow.
+We plan to extend the statistics and metrics in future HTTPLOadTest releases to make it less likely for users to misunderstand these concepts.